Cubic Feet Calculator

 Calculating cubic feet means determining the volume of an object in cubic feet.
 One cubic foot is the volume of a cube measuring 1 ft × 1 ft × 1 ft.

-Formula for Calculating Cubic Feet
+Formula for Calculating cubic feet

 To find the volume of a box-shaped object, use the formula: